 In today’s world, it is very important to master the art of coding.
 Programmers are in high demand due to the advancement of technology.

 All the books are very productive and useful.
 The content of the books are simple and is accompanied by beautiful illustrations.
-These books make the learning process easier and fun.
+These coding books for kids make the learning process easier and fun.

 You can visit Wikipedia to learn about Scratch which is a programming language primarily for children aged 8-16.